sandipsapkota07/12320934.COIT20261/week03.md

 After completing this tutorial, I can:

-- Use Netcat as a simple TCP server and client.
+- Configure and use Netcat as both a server and a client.
 - Exchange messages between Linux hosts.
-- Test connectivity using the ping command.
+- Test connectivity using the `ping` command.
 - Capture packets in GNS3.
-- Transfer packet capture files from the GNS3 server to my computer using FileZilla.
+- Transfer `.pcap` files from the GNS3 server to a Windows computer.
+- Prepare packet capture files for analysis in Wireshark.